onosproject/oneping/README.md

 ### Download ONOS Admin Tools
 ONOS comes with a set of tools for remote administration.
 These are primarily just wrappers that use ONOS REST API, and make remote administration easier.
+We will use them in later steps.

 To download and unpack a local copy of these tools run the following command:
 ```
 $ ./get-onos-tools.sh
 ```
-They will be used in later steps.

 ## Start Mininet
 For this demonstration, a simple topology comprising a single Stratum switch,